-At long last, I am finally posting the Negroni for the Drink of the Week.
-I am finding that there are just too many interesting twists on this classic that are worth writing about and I want to be able to reference the original.
+At long last, we are finally posting the Negroni for the Drink of the Week.
+We are finding that there are just too many interesting twists on this classic that are worth writing about and we want to be able to reference the original.

 The history of this cocktail provides a two-for-one opportunity since one cannot describe the Negroni without first referencing the Americano, and to describe the Americano requires mentioning the essential ingredient, Campari.
 So, this brings us to late nineteenth century Italy where production of a unique apéritif and digestif was just getting started.
 Campari is basically an alcoholic infusion of fruit, bitter herbs and aromatic plants.
 The exact formula remains a secret.
 By the early 1900s, Italians were enjoying Campari with soda water, and it is this simple combination that inspired a drink that became quite popular.